MirthSystems/Pulse/README.md

 ## Executive Summary

 Pulse is a cutting-edge, location-based platform that revolutionizes how users discover and engage with local nightlife venues.
-By leveraging real-time data, community-sourced "vibe checks," and AI-driven recommendations, Pulse solves the "Night Out Dilemma" - the challenge of finding the right venue with the right atmosphere at the right time.
-For venues, Pulse provides a direct channel to reach potential customers at the critical decision-making moment, transforming how local businesses market their offerings and drive foot traffic.
+By leveraging real-time data, community-sourced "vibe checks," and AI-driven recommendations, Pulse helps users find the perfect venue based on what's happening right now.

 ## The Problem